eppl-erau-db/amigo_ros2/README.md

 NOTE: While you are actively mapping, use the [log action pose call](#pose-logging) to create a file with defined poses on the current map at locations where you want the robot to navigate or perform certain tasks.
 These poses act as waypoints or goals for the robot.

 #### Pose Logging:
-Launch a [terminal](#launch-a-terminal) in the container and call the following actions as needed:
+Launch a [container terminal](#launch-a-terminal) in a new terminal window and call the following actions as needed:

 - task_type 'normal': A pose defined as 'normal' is treated as a standard navigation task.
 This is useful if you want to constrain the global path planning algorithm to follow a specific path, avoiding high-traffic or hard-to-navigate areas.